Shadow Tower Abyss: Gameplay

 Typical to a number of games within the role-playing genre, Shadow Tower Abyss features a statistics-orientated character development system.
 Unusually, however, the protagonist does not gain experience points, but 'grows' by destroying the numerous denizens of the tower and harvesting their souls.
 Thus, over time the player will gradually become stronger and inflict comparatively more damage.
 This 'growth' mechanic is also found in the game's predecessor, and serves to encourage players to explore as much as possible.
 Hit points, which represent the life force of the player, and magic points, for casting spells, are determined by additional mental and physical attributes.
 Vitality, for example, directly affects the number of hit points, while Strength influences the maximum weight that can be carried.
 Break, Pierce and Slash each determine the damage done by the relevant melee weapon, whether it be a hammer, dagger, or an axe.
 In addition, certain items grant permanent or temporary bonuses to the player's attributes.
 A Soul Pod, for example, will grant the player an extra twenty points for any attribute, while the Symbol of Elements increases the magical Elements statistic by fifty percent for a brief period.

-Although there are firearms spread throughout the game, ammunition is scarce, and the various melee weapons are all durable.
+Although there are firearms spread throughout the game, ammunition is scarce, and the various melee weapons all have limited durability.
 If the player uses their axe excessively, for example, it will eventually deteriorate to the point of breaking.
 While replacement weaponry can be found in containers and retrieved from corpses, the game features a number of different shops, which are each represented by glowing crystalline structures: Merchants (green), Blacksmiths (purple) and Healers (red).
 'Cunes' are the game's unit of currency, and are typically looted from cadavers.
 In addition, there are save points, which are represented by a cyan crystal.